shinsenter/defer.js/docs/apis.md

 </script>
 ```
 **Example**
-Lazy load an iframe.
+Lazy loading an iframe.

-With the `Defer.dom()` method, we can effortlessly defer the load of iframe tags.
+With the `Defer.dom()` method, we can effortlessly defer loading iframe tags.

 ```html
 <div id="demo-iframe">